 July 10, 1995 - Is released from house arrest, but her political activity is restricted.

 September 23, 2000 - Is again placed under house arrest.

 December 6, 2000 - US President Bill Clinton awards the Presidential Medal of Freedom to Suu Kyi in absentia.

 May 6, 2002 - Is released from house arrest.

-May 30, 2003 - While traveling in Myanmar, her motorcade is attacked by a pro-government mob, and she is held by the military and later placed under house arrest.
+May 30, 2003 - While traveling in Myanmar, her motorcade is attacked by a pro-government mob and she is held by the military.
+Later, she is placed under house arrest.

 November 29, 2004 - Learns her house arrest has been extended for another year.